Reply

 The difference between "reply" and "reply all"

 Replying to an e-mail is analogous to sending a letter back to someone, but over the Internet.
-When you have received a message, e-mail clients have the Reply or Reply all option.
-The difference between the two is that Reply only sends your response to a single individual.
-Reply all sends it to everyone who initially received your message, as well those who were CC'ed (carbon copied).
+When you receive a message, e-mail clients have the Reply or Reply all option.
+The difference is that Reply only sends your response to a single individual, the sender of that e-mail.
+Reply all sends it to everyone who initially received the message, including those who were CC'ed (carbon copied).

-E-mail, E-mail terms, Forward, Internet terms, @reply, Response
+Acknowledge, Client, E-mail, E-mail terms, Forward, Internet terms, Label, @reply, Response